JonMKnight300/SacStateClasses/CSC165/GroupProject/readme.txt

 engine, that I could apply to a more standard modern engine.

 I did work on some small bits of code, such as the tesselation feature and one or two other smaller features.
+I opted not to include the code for this, but instead the readme file that my team mate put together.

 Ineffeciencies: The bug made the game crash on my system (and apparently on one of the teacher's computers as well, and at